Haryana: Sports

 In the 2010 Commonwealth Games at Delhi, 22 out of 38 gold medals that India won came from Haryana.
 During the 33rd National Games held in Assam in 2007, Haryana stood first in the nation with a medal tally of 80, including 30 gold, 22 silver and 28 bronze medals.

 The 1983 World Cup winning captain Kapil Dev made his domestic-cricket debut playing for Haryana.
 Nahar Singh Stadium was built in Faridabad in the year 1981 for international cricket.
 This ground has the capacity to hold around 25,000 people as spectators.
 Tejli Sports Complex is an ultra-modern sports complex in Yamuna Nagar.
 Tau Devi Lal Stadium in Gurgaon is a multi-sport complex.

-Chief Minister of Haryana, Manohar Lal Khattar announced the "Haryana Sports and Physical Fitness Policy", a policy to support 26 Olympic sports, on 12 January 2015 with the words "We will develop Haryana as the sports hub of the country."
+Former Chief Minister of Haryana, Manohar Lal Khattar announced the "Haryana Sports and Physical Fitness Policy", a policy to support 26 Olympic sports, on 12 January 2015 with the words "We will develop Haryana as the sports hub of the country."

 Haryana is home to Haryana Gold, one of India's eight professional basketball teams that compete in the country's UBA Pro Basketball League.

 At the 2016 Summer Olympics, Sakshi Malik won the bronze medal in the 58 kg category, becoming the first Indian female wrestler to win a medal at the Olympics and the fourth female Olympic medalist from the country.

 Notable badminton player Saina Nehwal is from Hisar in Haryana.

 Notable athlete Neeraj Chopra, who competes in Javelin Throw and won the first track and field gold medal in 2020 Tokyo Olympics for India, was born and raised in Panipat, Haryana.

 Wrestling is also very prominent in Haryana, as 2 medals won in wrestling at 2020 Tokyo Olympics were from Haryana.

-Notable athlete Ravi Dahiya, who was born in Nahri village of Sonipat District, won silver medal in the 2020 Tokyo Olympics for India.
+Notable athlete Ravi Dahiya, who was born in Nahri village of Sonipat District, won a silver medal in the 2020 Tokyo Olympics for India.

 Ravi Kumar is an Indian freestyle wrestler who won a silver medal at the 2020 Tokyo Olympics in the 57 kg category.
 Dahiya is also a bronze medalist from 2019 World Wrestling Championships and a two-time Asian champion.